TZ199/cloud_developer/README.md

 2. Open a new terminal.
 Run `kubectl port-forward svc/frontend 8100:8100`.
 3. Open another new terminal.
 Run `kubectl port-forward svc/reverseproxy 8080:8080`

 This will deploy the kubernetes cluster.
-To scale the cluster, run `kubectl scale --replicas=X deployment/<frontend,feed,user>`.
+To scale the cluster, run `kubectl scale --replicas=X deployment/<frontend,feed,user>`, where X= number of containers to run.